Huasenberg/Sudoku-Vocabulary/README.md

 ### `Test Driven Development`

-- When a user completes the board, a victory screen will pop up and a victory sound file will play.
+- When a user completes the board, the user can click the "check" button and if the board is correct, a victory screen will pop up and a victory sound file will play.

 ## 8. APP ICON